Looking Beyond Patellofemoral Pain Syndrome

 - Cert.
 Complete Concussion Management Practitioner

 Research has shown that single-sport athletes like gymnasts, figure skaters, and dancers are more susceptible to injury than their multi-sport counterparts.
-When it comes to complaints of knee pain in this population, our goal is to make an accurate clinical diagnosis that lends to favourable outcomes.
+When it comes to complaints of knee pain in dancers, our goal is to make an accurate clinical diagnosis that lends to favourable outcomes.
 Here are some critical questions we try to answer:

-- Is the pain being referred from the back?
+- Is the knee pain being referred from the back?
 In as many as 50% of reported knee problems, the issue may not even be the knee itself.
 An examination of the lower back (even though there may be no complaints in this area) and the nerve roots that ultimately extend to the knees are thoroughly screened using static or repeated back movements and assessing for a symptomatic and functional response in the knee.
 These cases often resolve quite rapidly.

 - Once the spine is cleared, is there an obstruction of the knee that is altering its mechanics and causing pain?
 Joint obstructions can rapidly change if the right movement is found (this is called a direction of preference).
 Luckily, in the knee, there are not a lot of movements to explore.